 hard key: Any physical key on the Deskset, Cordless Handset or Gateway.
-Examples include MENU and 1 on a Deskset; PHONE and 1 on the SB67040 handset; and SELECT and CANCEL on the SB67010 Gateway.
+Examples include MENU and 1 on an SB67020/025 Deskset; PHONE and 1 on the SB67040 Handset; and SELECT and CANCEL on the SB67010 Gateway.

 hard reset: An action that restores factory default settings.